-- a) Defra published guidance in relation to the original categories of excepted land as they applied to open country and registered common land appearing on conclusive maps prepared under the provisions of Part 1 of CROW.
+- a) Defra published guidance in relation to the original categories of excepted land as they applied to open country and registered common land appearing on conclusive maps prepared under the provisions of Part 1 of CROW96.
 In relation to land used as a park, the Defra guidance says: "As well as municipal recreation grounds or play areas, the term 'park' may include the landscaped grounds around a house, such as a country house.
-A park may include ornamental gardens, water features or other manmade scenic vistas."
-In applying this description, we will look for evidence: - i) that the land was specifically designed and laid out for: - the exclusive recreation and visual enjoyment of the occupants of the house in question and their guests, or - the recreation and enjoyment of the general public as in the case of an urban or municipal park; - ii) that the land is still primarily in use for recreation and enjoyment, either by the owner of the house and/or their private guests, or by the general public; this includes parks which are opened to the public at certain times or for which in some cases an entry charge is levied (see section 8.17 on visitor attractions); and iii) that the land is an enclosed area with elevely defined hour derivation. - iii) that the land is an enclosed area with clearly defined boundaries. - b) In relation to the first of these criteria, many historic parks are registered on a list compiled by English Heritage.
-Some may appear on databases compiled by other relevant organisations, such as the Association of Garden Trusts.
-We will also consider any other evidence that the owner is able to supply that land was laid out for this purpose. - c) There may be cases of land originally laid out as a park that is no longer used for that purpose.
-Where this is the case, the criteria we will use for alignment purposes will be those relating to the current rather than the historic use of the land.
+A park may include ornamental gardens, water features or other man-made scenic vistas."
+In applying this description, we will look for evidence: - i) that the land was specifically designed and laid out for: - the exclusive recreation and visual enjoyment of the occupants of the house in question and their guests; or - the recreation and enjoyment of the general public as in the case of an urban or municipal park; and